sebastianspicker/otherlight/README.md

 A working tree for exoplanet-exomoon-simulation with an evolving implementation history.

 ## Overview
-exoplanet-exomoon-simulation keeps setup, verification, and known limitations in one place.
+exoplanet-exomoon-simulation documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: maintenance.
-Maintenance guidance now reflects the stable shape.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
-- Made the runtime assumptions easier to check later.
+- Rewrote the vitest explanation around the maintained behavior.

-- The older setup fragments have been reduced to the useful parts.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Use the next review to check behavior before adding surface area.